spiral/docs/orm/relations.md

 > Attention, previously assigned Profile "user_id" key will be set as `null`.

-Since Profile stated as embedded model, it will be saved and validated with it's parent User, we can demonstrate then using code:
+Since Profile stated as embedded model, it will be also be validated with parent User, we can demonstrate that using code:

 ```php
 $user = User::findByPK(1);